2021

 At a minimum, you will need to submit the Creative Work Grant of Use form to give us permission to display your exhibit.
 This form assumes that your exhibit only has text without any original photographs, but may include your original art or illustrations, poems, songs, maps, or stories.
 It may, however, also have free clip art, cited photographs, and cited illustrations.
 We will talk about citations in the next section.

-If your Exhibit includes photographs you or someone else has taken of your work, then you will also need a Photography Release of Use form filled out by the photographer.
+If your Exhibit includes photographs that you or someone else has taken of your work, then you will also need a Photography Release of Use form filled out by the photographer.

 For the steps to fill in the Creative Work Grant of Use form and Photography Release of Use forms, go to the Exhibitor Release page.